 The South – Must do highlights

 DT725 – A road that connects Cat Tien National Park and Dalat.
-A road of open meandering corners that cut through a wide variety of different sceneries.
+A route of open meandering corners that cut through a wide variety of different sceneries.

 Ql27C – Connecting Dalat to Nha Trang.
-Although short, this road is a favorite among travellers for its quick and efficient pass connecting the two very different cities of Dalat and Nha Trang.
+Although short, this road is a favorite among travelers for its quick and efficient pass, connecting the two very different Dalat and Nha Trang cities.
 Dalat being a cold and peaceful mountain city.
-Nha Trang being the coastal party centre of Vietnam.
+Nha Trang is the coastal party center of Vietnam.

 DT669 – Loosely speaking, it connects An Khe to Hoi An.
-Documented in detail on the best way to drive from Nha Trang to Danang.
-The DT669 is incredibly remote, perfectly paved, fast and open.
-If you want to push your motorbike to its top speed, then this is the place to do it.
+It is documented in detail on the best way to drive from Nha Trang to Danang.
+The DT669 is incredibly remote, perfectly paved, fast, and open.
+If you want to push your motorbike to its top speed, this is the place to do it.

 Optional Extra: QL55B – A favorite among expats creating short adventure loops close to Ho Chi Minh City.